 Do you realize how important it is to keep pigs cool in the scorching heat?

-Keep pigs cool during the heat of summer by following a few simple precautions.
+Please Read this ENTIRE POST and Keep pigs cool during summer by following a few simple precautions.
 Many people who want to raise pigs may not realize the importance of keeping them cool in the heat.

 More than any other animal on your farm, your pigs should be the first priority when it comes to extremely hot days.